daniel67014/Project_2_dummy/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
 name: User Story Template
 about: A template for basic user stories
-title: 'USER STORY: Project Overlord'
+title: 'USER STORY: <your title'
 labels: ''
 assignees: ''

 ---

-As a: Data Scientist
+As a: ROLE

-I can: Do stuff
+I can: CAPABILITY

-So that: data can be useful
+So that: RECEIVED BENEFIT